niels-oz/icon-generator-mcp/docs/future-improvements.md

-# Future Improvements & Out-of-Scope Items
+# Future Improvements & Enhancement Roadmap

 **Project Name:** `icon-generator-mcp`
-**Document Version:** 1.0
+**Document Version:** 2.0
-**Status:** Planning
+**Status:** Post-MVP Planning
-**Date:** July 16, 2025
+**Date:** January 2025
+**Current Status:** ✅ MVP Complete with Multi-LLM Support

 ## 1. Overview

-This document outlines features and improvements that are explicitly excluded from the MVP scope but are recognized as valuable potential enhancements for future versions of the icon-generator-mcp server.
+This document outlines future enhancements for the production-ready icon-generator-mcp server.
+The MVP has been successfully implemented with multi-LLM support (Claude + Gemini), phase-based generation, and comprehensive testing.
+These improvements represent the next phase of development.

 ## 2. Platform & Architecture Improvements